 The research showed that during the week at breakfast time, 50 per cent of Kiwis choose to start the day with toast.

 “While toast is a better option than some of the sugar-laden cereals out there, adding eggs would further improve the nutritional value to provide essential protein and vitamins and minerals that are so readily available in eggs,” says Dietitian MaryRose Spence.

 “Adding two eggs to toast at breakfast time, provides over 20 per cent of the daily recommended intake of protein alone,” she adds.

-The New Zealand Breakfast Survey indicated that perceived lack of time was the biggest obstacle to considering breakfast options with a higher nutrient content.
+The New Zealand Breakfast Survey indicated that the perceived lack of time was the biggest obstacle to considering breakfast options with higher nutrient content.

 “Most New Zealanders are taking between 5 to 10 minutes to prepare and eat breakfast,” says Eggs Inc Marketing Manager Kate McHardy.
 “We are launching a new campaign to change perceptions and convince Kiwi’s that if they’ve got time for toast, they’ve got time for eggs.”

 During New Zealand Nutrition Week (September 23-28), breakfast eaters around New Zealand are encouraged to take the Egg and Toast Challenge by challenging themselves to cook their eggs in the time it takes for the toast to pop.